jrispoli/breast-body-fusion/README.md

 # breast-body-fusion
-MATLAB functions to resize, place, and fuse breast phantoms to a whole-body voxel model
+MATLAB functions to resize, place, and fuse breast phantoms to a whole-body voxel model.
+The breast Phantoms can be downloaded at uwcem.ece.wisc.edu/MRIdatabase/.

 Supporting Information